 If you are in a hurry, you can always make healthy lunch recipes quickly, grilling tofu steaks and adding them to your greens salad, quinoa salad, or your favorite vegan sandwich.

-It is a great idea to keep close some canned black beans, lentils, and canned chickpeas, as you can easily toss them into virtually any healthy meal and bring the meal's protein per serving values up in seconds with gluten-free options.
+It is a great idea to keep close to some canned black beans, lentils, and canned chickpeas, as you can easily toss them into virtually any healthy meal and bring the meal's protein per serving values up in seconds with gluten-free options.

 Couscous Warm Salad